 8. Offer Special Museum Tours and Lectures

-Visiting lecture series can be held throughout the year in the museum.
-Talks by artists, curators, and other experts from various scholarly fields shed light on art.
+The museum can host visiting lecture series throughout the year.
+Talks by artists, curators, and other experts from various scholarly fields will illuminate your exhibitions and raise funds.

 Offer a monthly Lunch Lecture series to local business people where they can enjoy their lunch hour and an educational experience with art.
 Charge admission (or request a minimum donation) before the presentation.
 Encourage guests to register in advance (especially if there is limited seating) for the lecture series using event ticketing software.
 This series could include book readings and art history lectures featuring a different artist each month.
 Negotiate food discounts or donated lunches from local businesses if they choose to come on board as the monthly corporate sponsor.
 This minimizes your out-of-pocket expenses, so the museum keeps a larger percentage of the admission fee.